mangoseller/ParameterPGD/README.md

 **input_space_adv**: `0.3720 ± 0.1986`

-While these differences were not statistically significant, they highlight that the _PGD_-based training does not harm OOD generalization and may improve performance on challenging boundary cases.
+While these differences were not statistically significant, they highlight that the _PGD_-based training does not harm OOD generalization and may improve performance in these cases as well.

 ## Geometric Differences

-Here, to give some insight into the general loss geometries created by the differing training dynamics, we will compare the **full_pgd** model with the **decay_control** model on seed 16.
+Here, to give some insight into the general loss geometries created by the differing training dynamics, I compare the **full_pgd** model with the **decay_control** model on seed `16`.
 All generated plots and landscape analysis can be found in the `landscapes` directory.

 ### Principal Direction Plots

+These plots use the two [principal directions](https://en.wikipedia.org/wiki/Principal_component_analysis) of each model.
+Plots formed from two random directions can be found in `landscapes`

-*Local Lipschitz Constants* (Left Plot) – Illustrates how sensitive the model’s outputs are to small parameter perturbations.
+[*Local Lipschitz Constants*](https://en.wikipedia.org/wiki/Lipschitz_continuity) (Left Plot) – Illustrates how sensitive the model’s outputs are to small parameter perturbations.
 A higher peak implies one or more directions of steep change, while broader lower regions indicate stability.

 *Distance to Decision Boundary* (Center Plot) – Shows how far (in parameter space) one must move before crossing a boundary that changes the model’s prediction class (e.g. from abstaining to not abstaining).
 Larger distances (warmer colors) generally indicate a more robust separation between classes.